Read more about Protection Island below

 The PTMSC offers one sailing adventure to the Protection Island National Wildlife Refuge aboard the 101' historic schooner, Adventuress.

-On this cruise, you can help the crew sail this historic vessel while enjoying a leisurely tour of the wildlife sanctuary.
+On this cruise, you can help the crew sail this historic vessel while enjoying a leisurely tour around the wildlife sanctuary.
 As on all our cruises, a Marine Science Center naturalist who knows the island very well will help you see and appreciate its wildlife.